How to Harvest Garlic Scapes (+ 9 Easy Ways to Use Them!)

 It’s best to harvest scapes in late morning to afternoon when it’s dry, that way the cut has time to heal and is less susceptible to disease.
 Use pruning shears or snips for a clean cut, and cut the stem at the point where it meets the topmost leaf of the plant.
 Avoid cutting off any leaves with the scape!

-If you want to maximize your garlic scape harvest, you can pull it out with your hand.
 Grasp the stem below the seed pod (which looks like a long pointed cap) and pull slowly and firmly upward.
-The scape will release with a pop, and you’ll end up with the full length of the stem, including the tender lower portion that you otherwise wouldn’t get if you simply cut it off.
+The scape will release with a pop, and you’ll end up with a full-length stem, including the tender lower portion that you otherwise wouldn’t get if you simply cut it off.

 Not all of the scapes will come at once, so visit your garlic patch at least twice a week to look for new scapes until all of them are removed.